 Management is executing on its previously announced commitment to wind up the current joint ventures in accordance with their respective agreements.
-Marketing agreements were signed in January 2024 for each of the Stuttgart and Duisburg properties and the properties are being actively marketed.
-JV arrangement maturities for the Kosching and Neu Isenburg properties were extended for one year, aligned with the financing expiry term, The JV arrangement for Delizy does not expire until 2029.
-Refer to the "Portfolio Overview - Joint Venture Arrangement Wind Up" section of this MD&A for more detailed discussion.
+Marketing agreements were signed in January 2024 for each of the Stuttgart and Duisburg properties and the properties are being actively marketed to attract investors.
+JV arrangement maturities for the Kosching and Neu

-Net rental Income adjusted for IFRIC 21 is a Non-GAAP Measure.
+^{1.} Net rental Income adjusted for IFRIC 21 is a Non-GAAP Measure.
 See the "Net Rental Income" section for further discussion on the composition and usefulness of this metric and as well as a quantitative reconciliation to its most directly comparable financial measure.
-See the section "Non-GAAP

-Financial Measures and Other Measures" for more information on the REIT's non-GAAP financial measures.
+See the section "Non-GAAP Financial Measures and Other Measures" for more information on the REIT's non-GAAP financial measures.